Jordanhho/CMPT373-Epsilon-Project/README.md

 $ brew install sbt@1
 ```

-## Running

-At the IDEA start screen, open the `epsilonsecurity/` folder.
-Try compiling the project.
-SBT may spend a long time downloading resources—be patient.

-If all is successful, select 'SBT Run' from the configurations drop down and hit the Run button to launch the server.
-You will see SBT's output in the integrated console.
-Go to [`localhost:9000`](localhost:9000) to see your handiwork.
-The first load may take a while, as SBT is lazily compiling your web page.

-### Command Line

-tl;dr call `sbt run` from the `epsilonsecurity` directory

-### Details

 SBT can be run interactively.
 If you type `sbt` in your console it will load up the project in the current directory.
 From here, you can type commands, such as `run`, `clean`, and `exit`.